‘HER FATHER CALLED HER DASCALA

 PATERNAL FAMILY BACKGROUND

 Andrea’s paternal grandfather, John Peter Topetzes, was from the village of Vyziki, near the city of Pyrgos in the Greek Peloponnese.
 He was one of four brothers who moved to Patras, Greece, and became shoemakers.
-He came to the United States in 1895 and joined many other Greeks in Lowell, Massachusetts.
-In 1897 he moved to Milwaukee, Wisconsin, the location of several tanneries and shoe factories.
+He came to the United States in 1897 and joined many other Greeks in Lowell, Massachusetts for two months, then moved to Milwaukee, Wisconsin, the location of several tanneries and shoe factories.
 He then sent for his bride, Sophia Papageorge, from Greece.
 They had 11 children.
-Andrea’s father, Nick John Topetzes (1920-2005), was the middle child and led most of the family activities.
+Andrea’s father, Nick John Topetzes (1920-2003), was the middle child and led most of the family activities.
 When John died of a serious asthma attack, Sophia was alone with nine children, one having died at birth and another who was fatally burned in a fire.
 The family lived on the east side of Milwaukee where there were signs warning “No Greeks.
 No Italians.
 No Blacks and No Dogs.”
 Although just a factory worker, John was able to purchase a home for his family.
-John’s oldest brother, Peter, died in his 30s from a heart attack.
+Nick’s oldest brother, Peter, died in his 30s from a heart attack.
 The remaining children kept in close contact.
 While Andrea was born after her grandfather’s death, she has fond childhood memories of her grandmother, Sophia, who died in 1960.

 Andrea describes her father Nick as being “very Greek and full of personality,” a natural born leader and one who sacrificed for his children.
 He was to have attended the University of Wisconsin (UW) at Madison but instead went to Ripon College, in Ripon, Wisconsin, on a scholarship where he studied English, humanities and journalism.
 He and some friends wrote to the actor Spencer Tracy, also a Ripon graduate, seeking advice on becoming actors themselves.
 Tracy responded by telling them, “just work really hard.”